Monday, May 28, 2018

 John Maddente photo

 As I listened to the 95 year old veteran speak about his experience, I marveled at his deep humility.
-As a paratrooper that fateful day, Ralph along with thousands of his comrades were dropped behind enemy lines.
+As a paratrooper that fateful day, Ralph along with thousands of comrades were dropped behind enemy lines.
 Unlike his comrades, he landed smack onto a farm rooftop in Cherbourg, France whereupon he had to cut himself loose from his own parachute which was entangled on a weather vane.
 Some history readers and viewers of the movie, Saving Private Ryan will recall that Cherbourg was a location of importance during the invasion.
 Speaking of the movie, Ralph told me that when he viewed the first twenty minutes of the film; he thought he was watching an actual news reel of the event.
 (Many D-Day veterans have expressed a similar reaction to that segment).

 Ralph could easily recall the gear he carried that day, including the amount of ammunition and all the weapons he was issued which included a sidearm (.45 caliber semiautomatic pistol), several hand grenades and a Thompson sub-machine gun (which was swapped for an M1 Carbine rifle after paratroopers reunited with American supply units).